HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ) }}

 [TODO Leo talk about `immutable`]
-Talk about `immutable` directive, 12% of desktop requests containing Cache-Control: immutable are on the "static.parastorage.com" host.
+Talk about `immutable` directive, 12% of desktop requests containing `Cache-Control`: immutable are on the "static.parastorage.com" host.

 ### `Last-Modified` & `ETag` adoption